Sonnet 152

 You could as well have written we were through

-And spared the dissertation in that morgue.
+And spared the speech embalmed in sterile woe.

 But you, professed pathologist of love